 You should absolutely call the police to the scene to file a crash report, which will contain essential details for assigning liability later.
 Police will pay attention to the facts, and at this time, they will take pictures and review video surveillance, if available.
 The police report will likely contain a great deal of evidence to examine that could determine fault in a multi-vehicle car accident.

 If you seek fair financial recovery for injuries and property damage, hiring a lawyer might be wise.
 You may not want to rely on an insurance company to determine fault in a multi-vehicle auto accident, which by its nature makes accurately assigning liability challenging.
-An insurance company will not have your best interests in mind, whereas a car accident lawyer can fight for the best possible outcome for you.
+An insurance company will not have your best interests in mind, whereas car accident lawyers can fight for the best possible outcome for you.
 With sufficient evidence, they can demonstrate how all the drivers in the accident acted and how it affected you.

 No-Fault and At-Fault States